MParvin/bashDNSBL/README.md

 # bashDNSBL
 Query DNS-based blackhole lists

-This script send an email to you when an IP is listed in a DNSBL and log it in report.txt.
+This script send an email with report.txt as attached file to you when an IP is listed in a DNSBL.
+*** Change Email address in line 25 of check.sh***
 Insert your servers IP addresses to ip.list file.

 And You can add/remove DNSBL servers in dnsbl.list file.